-First, you’ll want to make sure that the general settings for your DJI Ronin is configured correctly.
+First, you’ll want to make sure that the general settings for your DJI Ronin are configured correctly.
 Open up the app, tap the settings icon in the top left corner of your screen, then tap “General Settings”.

 Here you can set several things including: